-Purchasers of fund units are recommended to obtain advice on the laws and regulations (e.g. those concerning the tax system and foreign exchange controls) applicable to the subscription for, purchase, possession and sale of units as well as the receipt of income in their place of origin or permanent or temporary residence.
+Purchasers of fund units are recommended to obtain advice on the laws and regulations (e.g. those concerning the tax system and foreign exchange controls) applicable to the purchase, holding and sale of units as well as the receipt of income in their place of origin, permanent or temporary residence.